arthurpaulino/miraiml/docs/user_guide.rst

 The mechanics of this process is similar to a cross-validation, with a slight
 difference: the final score is not the mean score of each fold.
-Instead, the array of predictions is built incrementally and then fully compared to the target column.
+Instead, the array of predictions is built iteratively and then fully compared to the target column.
 More precisely:

 1. Filter training and testing features